apostrophecms/apostrophe-documentation/tutorials/getting-started/custom-widgets.md

 ## Custom navigation

-A common case: you want to build your own navigation menu.
+Here's a common case: you want to build your own navigation menu.
 [Apostrophe's page tree is awesome](building-navigation.md) but sometimes you want to "cherrypick" pages from all over the tree, perhaps for a special footer.

-You could use a rich text widget and just tell users to add links manually.
-But they'll just break each time a page is moved around the site.
-And it's easier for users to mess up the formatting that way.
+You could use a rich text widget and just tell users to add links manually, but they'll just break each time a page is moved around the site.
+It's also easier for users to mess up the formatting that way.
 We want something more consistent.

 Let's look at some custom widgets that help provide navigation.
 We'll start with a simple widget that adds a link in a well-formatted way.